Increase in COVID cases may threaten Garfield County variance

 U.S. Chamber of Commerce CARES Act highlights – There are many provisions in the CARES Act to help small businesses.
 The U.S. Chamber of Commerce has highlighted what business owners need to know.
 The Chamber of Commerce has also produced a detailed guide and checklist for small business emergency loans related to the coronavirus and economic disruptions.

 U.S. Department of Agriculture rural development – The U.S. Department of Agriculture (USDA) is taking immediate actions to help rural citizens, businesses and communities affected by COVID-19.
+On July 14, the USDA cut red tape to increase investment in rural America, making it easier for lenders to access four loan programs.

 Emergency Paid Leave Rule – This rule is meant to limit the spread of highly contagious disease and enables workers in at-risk occupations to access testing.